No Win No Fee Motorbike accident claims.

 Like cyclists, horse riders and pedestrians, motorcycle riders are classes as vulnerable road users, and therefore it’s no surprise that each year, many thousands of motorcyclists suffer personal injury every year as a result of the negligence of other road users.

-If you have had a motorcycle accident, then you are able to make a claim for personal injury compensation from the insurers of the person at fault.
-MG Legal’s expert personal injury compensation solicitors handle your claim on a No Win No Fee basis, with no financial risk to you.
+If you have had a motorcycle accident, and it wasn't your fault, then you are able to make a claim for personal injury compensation from the insurers of the vehicle at fault.
+MG Legal’s expert motorbike accident solicitors handle your claim on a No Win No Fee basis, with no financial risk to you.

 What are the most common ways motorcyclists are injured?